husicb/quick-poker/README.md

 3. Click "I'm Ready" when everyone has joined
 4. Play Texas Hold'em!

+## Disclaimer

+This software is provided for educational and entertainment purposes only.
+The author is not responsible for any misuse, including real-money gambling.
+Users should comply with all applicable laws.

 ## License

 This project is open source and available under the [MIT License](LICENSE).